streamlit/docs/content/deploy/community-cloud/get-started/quickstart.md

 This is a concise set of steps to create your Streamlit Community Cloud account, deploy a sample app, and start editing it with GitHub Codespaces.
 For other options and complete explanations, start with [Create your account](/deploy/streamlit-community-cloud/get-started/create-your-account).

 You will be signing in to your GitHub account during this process.
-If you do not already have this account, you can create it before you begin.
 Community Cloud will use the email from your GitHub account to create your Community Cloud account.
 For other sign in options, see [Create your account](/deploy/streamlit-community-cloud/get-started/create-your-account).

+## Prerequisites

+- You must have a GitHub account.

 ## Sign up for Streamlit Community Cloud